-- Pharmacy same store sales increased 9.5% in 2022 compared to 2021.
-The increase was primarily driven by the 4.0% increase in pharmacy same store prescription volume on a 30-day equivalent basis, including the impact of an elevated cough, cold and flu season compared to the prior year, pharmacy drug mix and brand inflation.
-These increases were partially offset by the impact of recent generic introductions and continued pharmacy reimbursement pressure. - Front store same store sales increased 7.4% in 2022 compared to 2021.
-The increase was primarily due to strength in consumer health, including the impact of an elevated cough, cold and flu season compared to the prior year and increased sales of COVID-19 OTC test kits in 2022 compared to 2021. - Other revenues decreased 30.3% in 2022 compared to 2021.
-The decrease was primarily due to decreased COVID-19 diagnostic testing in 2022 compared to the prior year.
+- were partially offset by the impact of recent generic introductions, continued pharmacy reimbursement pressure, a decrease in store count and decreased contributions from COVID-19 OTC test kits and diagnostic testing. - Pharmacy same store sales increased 13.6% in 2023 compared to 2022.
+The increase was primarily driven by pharmacy drug mix, the 3.9% increase in pharmacy same store prescription volume on a 30-day equivalent basis and brand inflation.
+These increases were partially offset by the impact of recent generic introductions and continued pharmacy reimbursement pressure. - Front store same store sales increased slightly in 2023 compared to 2022 primarily driven by increased beauty and personal care product sales, largely offset by decreased sales of COVID-19 OTC test kits and general merchandise. - Other revenues decreased 7.6% in 2023 compared to 2022.
+The decrease was primarily due to decreased COVID-19 diagnostic testing in 2023 compared to the prior year.